Fix Pipeline Hygiene Before CRM Data Gets Feral

 2) Define ownership and handoff rules

-• Embed ownership and control into the template so every execution includes an owner reference.
+- Embed clear ownership into the template so every execution includes an owner reference.

 3) Create template patterns for common behaviors

-• Validation + QA checks: schema validation, business-rule validation, enrichment sanity checks.
+- Validation + quality checks: schema validation, business-rule validation, enrichment sanity checks.

-4) Build the operating layer and register templates
+4) Build the workflow control layer and register templates

-• Register guided system templates in Meshline’s operating layer so agency operators can instantiate them for their pipelines.
+- Register guided system templates in Meshline’s workflow control layer so agency operators can instantiate them for their pipelines.
 Templates should reference the pipeline hygiene system of record and audit trails.

-5) Connect the execution layer and system sync
+5) Connect the delivery path and system sync

 6) Add observability and reporting

-7) Run a controlled rollout with QA checks
+7) Run a controlled rollout with quality checks

-• Pilot templates on a low-risk pipeline, run QA checks, evaluate exception volume, and tune rules.
+- Pilot templates on a low-risk pipeline, run quality checks, evaluate exception volume, and tune rules.
 Gradually expand to revenue-impacting pipelines.

 8) Governance and automation governance